PoliDaniel01/Domotic_House_ESP32/README.md

 # 🔍 **Project Explanation**
 This project is a home automation system built using MicroPython and ESP32 microcontrollers.
-It controls various devices such as lights, shutters, and climate settings through a network using MQTT communication.
+It controls various devices such as lights, shutters, climate and alarm settings through a network using MQTT communication.
 The system includes a web interface for monitoring and control, with data stored in states.json.
 Device drivers (e.g., st7789 for displays, bme680 for sensors) and utility scripts (e.g., wifi_config_tool.py) support the functionality, making it a flexible and scalable solution for domotic application.
 <p align="right">(<a href="#top">back to top</a>)</p>